 Or, write a blog post.
 Like this one.

-Sari Stein is DAC Group’s Strategic Insights Director, and Melissa Chen is DAC Group’s Senior Strategist of Content.
+Sari Stein is DAC’s Strategic Insights Director, and Melissa Chen is DAC’s Senior Content Strategist.
 To learn more about digital content and strategic insights, please get in touch!